 Donna’s Dream House is a holiday home for children with life-threatening or terminal illnesses, situated in the heart of the town, on Chapel Street, Blackpool.
-Once a derelict hotel, which was volunteered by the Council for a peppercorn rent, the property is now a haven by which any child would be overwhelmed.
-The keys were handed over on Donna’s birthday, and Len and Barbara’s 35th wedding anniversary, which the couple found particularly moving.
-Most of the facilities of the house have been donated, and many local businesses, hoteliers, nightclub owners, cafe proprietors, shopkeepers and well meaning individuals provide help wherever possible, including raising much-needed cash which helps with the ongoing running costs of the house.
+Once a derelict hotel which was volunteered by the Council for a peppercorn rent, the property is now a haven by which any child would be overwhelmed.
+The keys were handed over on Len and Barbara’s 35th wedding anniversary, which the couple found particularly moving.
+Most of the facilities of the house have been donated and many local businesses, hoteliers, nightclub owners, cafe proprietors, shopkeepers and well meaning individuals provide help wherever possible, including raising much-needed cash which helps with the ongoing running costs of the house.

-As well as each family having their own ‘apartment’, there is a private car park and the garden is surrounded by palm trees and full size illuniation displays, donated by Blackpool Illumination Department.
+As well as each family having their own ‘apartment’, there is a car park and the garden is surrounded by palm trees and full size illumination displays, donated by Blackpool Illumination Department.

 Volunteers from The Prince's Trust took up the challenge of designing and constructing the patio area, and there are even some huge flowers donated by the Illuminations Department.